 Prevent Disclosure of Application Server Internals

-In the Error handling paragraph, we explain our technical measures not to disclose any technical details about the Camunda BPM Runtime.
+In the Error handling paragraph, we explain our technical measures not to disclose any technical details about the Camunda Platform Runtime.

 However, technical details cannot only be disclosed on the application level, but also by the application server itself.
 Therefore, it is recommended to configure the application server in a way that no technical details are disclosed when an error occurs on the application server level.